xdougx/call-center-rails/README.markdown

       should put the call in the wait queue should have at least one employee in busy status selecting a free employee
-      should select an Lider if doesn't any Atendente free should select an Antendente if has any one free should select an Gerente if doesn't have Antendente and Lider free checking if has any call in the wait queue
+      should select an Lider if does not any Atendente free should select an Antendente if has any one free should select an Gerente if doesn't have Antendente and Lider free checking if has any call in the wait queue